-2.2.12 Civil Rights / Title IX Policy and Complaint Procedure
+2.2.12 Title IX Policy and Complaint Procedure

-Policy approved by the Board of Trustees - June 24, 2015 Policy approved by the Board of Trustees - June 24, 2020 Policy approved by the Board of Trustees - August, 26, 2020 Policy approved by the Board of Trustees - December 14, 2022
+Policy approved by the Board of Trustees - June 24, 2015 Policy approved by the Board of Trustees - June 24, 2020 Policy approved by the Board of Trustees - August, 26, 2020 Policy approved by the Board of Trustees - December 14, 2022 Policy approved by the Board of Trustees - August 28, 2024

-WESTMORELAND COUNTY COMMUNITY COLLEGE Interim Additional Protocols for Title IX Policy and Complaint Procedure Effective for Complaints on or after August 14, 2020
+WESTMORELAND COUNTY COMMUNITY COLLEGE Title IX Policy and Complaint Procedure Effective for Complaints on or after August 1, 2024

-On May 4, 2020, the Department of Education Office for Civil Rights issued new Title IX regulations (DOE Regulations) which direct how educational institutions must address incidents of sexual assault and harassment involving both students and employees.
+On April 19, 2024, the Department of Education Office for Civil Rights issued new Title IX regulations (DOE Regulations) which direct how educational institutions must address incidents of sexual assault and harassment involving both students and employees.
 These most recent regulations have significantly changed schools' obligations with regard to investigating and adjudicating incidents of sexual assault and harassment involving their students and employees.
-Consequently, changes are now required to the college's current Title IX Policy and Complaint Procedure (Current Policy).
+Consequently, changes are now required to the Westmoreland County Community College (College) current Title IX Policy and Complaint Procedure (Current Policy).
+This new policy is intended to replace in its entirety the Current Policy at the College.
+The intent of this policy is to comply with DOE Regulations.
+Any conflict in terms of this policy and DOE Regulations are to be resolved in favor of the DOE Regulations.